Veracruz: Colonial period, 1519–1821

-Runaway slaves (cimarrones) became problematic to public order since they frequently formed robber bands that attacked travelers on highways.
-The Spanish Crown took action against these groups beginning in the late sixteenth century, but a major rebellion broke out in 1606 in the Villa Rica, Nueva Veracruz, Antón Lizardo, and Rio Blanco areas.
-The most consequential rebellion occurred in the Orizaba area and involved about 500 fugitive slaves.
+Runaway slaves (cimarrones) became problematic to public order because they frequently formed robber bands that attacked travelers on highways.
+The Spanish Crown took action against these groups beginning in the late 16th century, but a major rebellion broke out in 1606 in the Villa Rica, Nueva Veracruz, Antón Lizardo, and Rio Blanco (White River) areas.
+The most consequential rebellion occurred in the Orizaba area, involving about 500 fugitive slaves.
 In 1609, Gaspar Yanga, a fugitive slave, led an insurrection against the Spanish.
-Unrest continued until 1618, when the Spanish government eventually signed an amnesty pact which gave the Africans the right to form their own community in exchange for suppressing bandit activity.
-The town of San Lorenzo de Zerral established, and was later renamed the municipality of Yanga.
+Unrest continued until 1618, when the Spanish government eventually signed an amnesty pact that gave the Africans the right to form their own community in exchange for suppressing bandit activity.
+The town of San Lorenzo de Zerral was established, later renamed the municipality of Yanga.
 Yanga's rebellion marked the first time slavery was abolished in the Americas.

-In the first half of the seventeenth century, cities such as Córdoba, Orizaba, and Xalapa were established or expanded to safeguard the trade route between Mexico City and the port of Veracruz.
-During this time, the Spanish and mixed-ethnicities population increased as the purely indigenous population continued to fall to a fraction of pre-Conquest levels (due now to mixing, rather than disease).
-Trade through Veracruz was restricted mainly to Spain, with only limited commerce permitted with England and other Spanish colonies, until the Decreto de Libre Comercio authorized free trade within Spanish-held realms in 1778, which opened up more of Europe.
-The reform increased the port's importance and the prosperity of its inhabitants.
+In the first half of the 17th century, cities such as Córdoba, Orizaba, and Xalapa were established or expanded to safeguard the trade route between Mexico City and the port of Veracruz.
+During this time, the Spanish and mixed-ethnicities population increased as the purely Indigenous population continued to fall to a fraction of pre-Conquest levels—this time due to ethnic mixing rather than disease.
+Trade through Veracruz was restricted mainly to Spain, and only limited commerce permitted with England and other Spanish colonies until the Decreto de Libre Comercio (Decree of Free Commerce) authorized free trade within Spanish-held realms in 1778, opening up more of Europe.
+The reform increased the importance of the port and the prosperity of its inhabitants.

-Beyond the port, in other areas of the province, the economy was based on agriculture, livestock, and commerce.
-In 1720, Xalapa hosted its first trade fair, establishing the city as a key point of exchange between inland Mexican goods and foreign imports; this role later contributed to its designation as the state capital.
+Beyond the port in other areas of the state, the economy was based on agriculture, livestock, and commerce.
+In 1720, Xalapa hosted its first trade fair, establishing the city as a key point of exchange between inland Mexican goods and foreign imports.
+This role contributed to iXalapa's later designation as the state capital.

-In 1746, the state was divided into 14 civil jurisdictions: Pánuco, Tampico, Huayacocotla, Huauchinango, Papantla, Misantla, Xalapa, Jalacingo, Veracruz, Córdoba, Orizaba, Cosamaloapan, Tuxtla, and Cotaxtla.
+In 1746, the state was divided into 14 civil jurisdictions: Córdoba, Cosamaloapan, Cotaxtla, Huayacocotla, Huauchinango, Jalacingo, Misantla, Pánuco, Papantla, Orizaba, Tampico, Tuxtla, Veracruz, and Xalapa.

-In 1824, soldiers loyal to the Spanish Crown made their last stand against the independence movement in 1824 at the port city of Veracruz and the fort of San Juan de Ulúa, where Cortés landed three hundred years earlier.
+In 1824, soldiers loyal to the Spanish Crown made their last stand against the independence movement at the port city of Veracruz and the fort of San Juan de Ulúa, where Cortés had landed 300 years earlier.